eyqs/eyqs.github.io/_posts/2016-02-01-dwarf-fort.md

 ---
 title: A Beginner's Guide to Dwarf Fortress, by a Beginner
+description: A playthrough of Dwarf Fortress by a Eugene Y. Q. Shen, who's never fought a goblin siege until this 2016 February blog post.
 ---
 <a href="http://bay12games.com/dwarves/">Dwarf Fortress</a>.
 Some say it's the most inscrutable video game ever.
 A few say it's the deepest.
 Most saw the ncurses ASCII interface and never bothered to try playing a game that looks like it predates Windows.
 A few downloaded it and quit in frustration from the steep learning curve and unintuitive user interface.